NREL/EnergyPlus/design/FY2022/NFP-Latent_Sizing.md

 **Zone**

-The inclusion or removal of the zone humidistat could trigger the zone latent load calculations used for zone equipment sizing (Option A).
-Alternately, proposed solution is to add two new input fields to `Sizing:Zone` that requests the type of load sizing to perform with a default that provides the same answer currently provided and an assumed humidity set point (Option B).
-There will likely be some coordination required between these new inputs and those proposed for the air system.
+The proposed solution for disabling zone latent sizing is to add new input fields to `Sizing:Zone` that requests the type of load sizing to perform with a default that provides the same answer currently provided.
+Addtional inputs will provide an assumed humidity set point schedule and supply air moisture as either a humidity ratio or a delta humidity ratio.

 **System**

 There may be zones connected to an air system that do not have a humidistat or there may be no zones with a humidistat.
 One or more zones on an air loop may not have significant latent loads, and therefore no humidistat, or a user may not have included humidistats and set the `Type of Load to Size On = Latent` just as a verification of latent loads.
-For this reason, if a system serves a zone without a humidistat, that zone's humidistat setting will be assumed as 50% RH or other user specified value (see Input Description section below), where the corresponding zone humidity ratio with respect to zone supply air humidity ratio will be used to calculate latent mass flow rate (see Model Design Document section below).
-Changing the key choice from Latent to other key choices will effectively turn off air system latent sizing.
+For this reason, if a system serves a zone without a humidistat, that zone's humidistat setting will be assumed as 50% RH or other user specified value (see Input Description section below), where the corresponding zone supply air humidity ratio with respect to zone humidity ratio will be used to calculate latent mass flow rate (see Model Design Document section below).
+Using any choice other than the key choice Latent will effectively turn off air system latent sizing.

 ## Input Description ##

 A new choice field will be added to Sizing:Zone to allow control of sizing calculations.
-In addition to the proposed key choices, an additional key choice for `Latent Load Only` could be included for completeness.
-A new numeric field will be added to specify the assumed zone humidity control point which would be overridden by a zone humidistat if present (i.e., humidistat has priority).
+Six additional new fields will be added to mirror the supply air temperature input fields and to specify the assumed zone humidity control point if no humidistat is present.
+The control point input would be overridden by a zone humidistat if present (i.e., humidistat has priority).
 These fields could be added just after the zone supply air conditions inputs or at end of object to avoid transition.
-Since changing the zone conditions during zone sizing (i.e., holding a zone humidity level) will change the zone sensible load and resulting zone air flow calculations, even if only slightly, it is proposed that a mechanism be used to turn this feature off completely.
+Since changing the zone conditions during zone sizing (i.e., holding a zone humidity level) will change the zone sensible load and resulting zone sensible air flow calculation, even if only slightly, it is proposed that a mechanism be used to turn this feature off completely.
 When latent loads are not used during sizing, 0's will be reported to the zone sizing results file `epluszsz.csv`.
 The `Sensible Load Only No Latent Load` field could potentially be removed after example file diffs are scrutinized and changes to existing simulations are deemed small enough to ignore.

     Sizing:Zone,
-      Ax, \field Zone Load Sizing Method
+      A10,\field Zone Load Sizing Method
           \note Specifies the basis for sizing the zone supply air flow rate.
           \note Zone latent loads will not be used during sizing only when
           \note Zone Load Sizing Method = Sensible Load Only No Latent Load.
           \note For this case the zone humidity level will float according to
           \note the fields Cooling and Heating Design Supply Air Humidity Ratio.
           \note For all other choices the zone humidity level will be controlled.
-          \note Sensible Load Only will use zone sensible air flow rate for zone
+          \note Sensible Load will use zone sensible air flow rate for zone
           \note component sizing.
-Latent loads will be reported during sizing.
+Latent loads will also be reported during sizing.
+          \note Latent Load will use zone latent air flow rate for zone
+          \note component sizing.
+Sensible loads will also be reported during sizing.
           \note Sensible and Latent Load will use the larger of sensible and
           \note latent air flow rate for zone component sizing.
-Latent loads will
-          \note be reported during sizing.
           \note Sensible Load Only No Latent Load or leaving this field blank
           \note will disable zone latent sizing and reporting.
 Latent loads will
           \note not be reported during sizing (reported as 0's).
           \type choice
-          \key Sensible Load Only
+          \key Sensible Load
+          \key Latent Load
           \key Sensible And Latent Load
           \key Sensible Load Only No Latent Load
-          \default Sensible Load Only No Latent Load Nx, \field Zone Humidistat Set Point (Schedule Name?)
+          \default Sensible Load Only No Latent Load A11,\field Zone Latent Cooling Design Supply Air Humidity Ratio Input Method
+          \type choice
+          \key SupplyAirHumidityRatio
+          \key HumidityRatioDifference
+          \default SupplyAirHumidity
+      A12,\field Zone Latent Heating Design Supply Air Humidity Ratio Input Method
+          \type choice
+          \key SupplyAirHumidityRatio
+          \key HumidityRatioDifference
+          \default SupplyAirHumidity
+      N19,\field Zone Cooling Design Supply Air Humidity Ratio Difference
+          \minimum 0.0
+          \type real
+          \default 0.005
+          \units kgWater/kgDryAir
+      N20,\field Zone Heating Design Supply Air Humidity Ratio Difference
+          \minimum 0.0
+          \type real
+          \default 0.005
+          \units kgWater/kgDryAir
+      A13,\field Zone Humidistat Dehumidification Set Point Schedule Name
-          \note Enter the zone relative humidity used for zone latent sizing
+          \note Enter the zone relative humidity schedule used for zone latent
-          \note calculations.
+          \note cooling calculations.
           \note A zone humidistat will take priority over this input.
           \note This field is not used if Zone Load Sizing Method = Sensible Load
           \note Only No Latent Load or a zone humidistat is present.
+          \note A default of 50.0 will be used if no schedule is provided and
+          \note no humidistat is associated with this zone.
-          \type real
+          \type alpha
           \units percent
-          \default 50.0
+     A14;\field Zone Humidistat Humidification Set Point Schedule Name
+          \note Enter the zone relative humidity schedule used for zone latent
+          \note heating calculations.
+          \note A zone humidistat will take priority over this input.
+          \note This field is not used if Zone Load Sizing Method = Sensible Load
+          \note Only No Latent Load or a zone humidistat is present.
+          \note A default of 50.0 will be used if no schedule is provided and
+          \note no humidistat is associated with this zone.
+          \type alpha
+          \units percent

 A single key choice will be added to the Sizing:System `Type of Load to Size On` field.